 As a crypto to crypto exchange, decentralized exchanges can operate completely detached from the traditional finance system, however this comes at the cost of users needing to familiarize themselves with centralized exchanges first that offer fiat to crypto trading pairs, who may also offer crypto to crypto trading, meaning users may never have to leave their platform.

 After it’s all said and done…

 Currently, the free market economy favors centralized exchanges due to their ease of use, efficiency, and higher trading volumes.
 This has allowed some exchanges to exploit the supply and demand imbalance by charging blockchain projects exorbitant fees for listing their tokens.

-This trend will hopefully fade over time as more decentralized exchanges come online, proving their value and taking up some of the market shares.
-In the meantime, customers will naturally gravitate to the exchange best suited to their temperament and to what they are looking for in trading when it comes to safety, privacy, speed, and transparency.
+This trend will hopefully fade over time as more decentralized exchanges come online, proving their value and taking up some of the market share.
+In the meantime, customers will naturally gravitate to the exchange best suited to their temperament and what they are looking for in trading when it comes to safety, privacy, speed, and transparency.

 Blockchain.io has strongly taken these pros and cons into account to provide a solution that offers the best of both worlds.
 Through the combination of a centralized order book with a decentralized settlement, we offer users a quick, safe, and reliable crypto to crypto exchange to provide new traders and veterans alike with a seamless trading experience.

 We welcome you to sign up and trade on our exchange at Blockchain.io!